How Does SSA Determine Back Pay For SSDI?

 If your claim is approved 24 months after you initially applied for it, you will receive back pay for a maximum of 12 months (although 24 months minus 5 months equals 19 months, the maximum amount of back pay is 12 months).

-Back pay under SSDI, in contrast to SSI, is paid out in a lump sum, however, the timing of this payment is less certain.
+Back pay under SSDI is paid out in a lump sum, however, the timing of this payment is less certain.
 Back pay benefits have been known to be automatically transferred into a beneficiary’s bank account before the recipient is even informed that their disability claim has been granted.
 Regular benefits are sometimes paid before back pay, though occasionally the latter is given first.

 The Social Security Administration may also make changes to your benefits under the windfall offset provisions.
-If you are eligible for both SSDI and SSI, your back pay from SSDI will be counted as income when determining your SSI award amount.
+If you are eligible for both SSDI and SSI back pay, your back pay from SSDI will be counted as income when determining your SSI award amount.

 SSDI back payments are a great way to support those who do not have the means to get through while their application is under review.
 However, it does come with certain conditions, and it’s helpful to know what those are.